sushmit14/sushmit14/README.md

 <h1 align="center">Hi 👋, I'm Sushmit Dasgupta</h1>
+- 🔭 I am a Computer science undergardaute at Jadvapur University, Kolkata, India.
+I am intersted in (but not limited to) Machine Learning, Deep Learning and Nature Inspired Optimizers.

+- 🌱 I am also currently learning Web Development and building MERN stack projects.

+- 📫 How to reach me **sushmitdasgupta14@gmail.com**
 <!--
 **sushmit14/sushmit14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.